-Early Registration Cancellation for a Previous Balance of more than \$2,000:
+Early Registrations Cancellation for a Previous Balance of more than \$2.000

 A student who has early registered and owes a financial balance of more than \$2,000 from a previous semester must pay the previous balance to \$2,000 or less in order to attend classes.
-If a student has a financial balance of more than \$2,000 that is not paid to \$2,000 or less, early registration will be cancelled prior to the first day of classes.
+If a student has a financial balance of more than \$2,000 that is not paid to \$2,000 or less, early registration will be cancelled prior to the first day of classes, unless an exception has been approved.

-Early Registration Cancellation or Registration with a Previous Balance of more than \$2,000 Appeal:
+Early Registration Cancellation or Registration with a Previous Balance of more than \$2,000 Exceptions